tejpochiraju/tejpochiraju.github.io/content/blog/metabase-in-frappe.md

 ### Notes

 - This works well in a desktop layout but Metabase dashboards are not a great fit for mobile (even with the responsive code above).
-- Test your filters thoroughly - especially if you are at risk of leaking sensitive information.
+- Test your filters thoroughly - especially if you are at risk of leaking sensitive information, e.g. in a multi-tenant environment.
+- If exposing the Metabase instance directly to customers, it's nicer to [hide all tables by default](https://github.com/metabase/metabase/issues/2146#issue-140719155) and only enable the ones you want to showcase.